Can I automatically test several agents (v1/v2c/v3) by doing some simple setting on the GUI?

 Q Can I automatically test several agents (v1/v2c/v3) by doing some simple setting on the GUI?

 A Yes.
-You can easily do that kind of things using Test->Automation Wizard.
+You can easily do that using Test->Automation Wizard.

-The automation wizard may be used to create remote interface scripts that allow for hands off testing and easy recreation of the test environment.
+The automation wizard may be used to create remote interface scripts that allow for hands off testing and easy re-creation of the test environment.
 Using this tool you don't need to write any scripts manually.
-Though it is recommended that you use CLI scripts to auto mate running tests for better performance and flexibility, sometimes it is handy to use Automation Wizard for small agents.
+Though it is recommended that you use CLI scripts to automate running tests for better performance and flexibility, sometimes it is handy to use the Automation Wizard for small agents.

-To create a new automation script select new and a wizard will walk you through the steps necessary.
+To create a new automation script, select New, and a wizard will walk you through the necessary steps.
 If you have already created automation scripts with the wizard, select Load to browse and load the scripts into the tool.
 To run, simply highlight the scripts you are interested in running and select run.

 Q Can I automatically test several agents (v1/v2c/v3) in command line interface (CLI) by writing a simple script?

 A Yes.
 You can use SilverCreek's simple yet powerful command line interface API. to control testing.

 The automation is extremely useful if you want to run multiple test suites against multiple SNMP devices with each device has its own set of MIB files.